mateosanchezl/crawly/README.md

 # Crawly AI

-Crawly AI is a simple, lightweight AI web scraping tool that extracts and analyzes text from web pages using Cheerio and Google's Generative AI models (for now).
+Crawly AI is a super simple, lightweight tool for AI-powered web scraping.
+It’s designed to make web scraping with LLMs as easy as possible—no complicated setup needed.
+Just fire up the scraper built on top of Cheerio, and choose an LLM to work with.
+Right now, Crawly supports Gemini models, but I’m planning to add support for models like GPT-4, Claude, and more soon.

 ## Features